jedrichards/grunt-rsync/README.md

 Add a `rsync` object to your Grunt config and `grunt.loadNpmTasks("grunt-rsync")`.

+> Note: `grunt-rsync` uses the normalised target/task-level options for multitasks as described [here](http://gruntjs.com/configuring-tasks#options).)

+### Options

+This task uses [rsyncwrapper](https://github.com/jedrichards/rsyncwrapper) under the hood.

-All options defined in the config are passed verbatim to [rsyncwrapper](https://github.com/jedrichards/rsyncwrapper), so check that project's readme for more details on the possible options.
+All options are passed verbatim to rsyncwrapper and are documented in that project's README [here](https://github.com/jedrichards/rsyncwrapper#options).

+### Example

-For example, the following task config defines three targets.
+The following task config defines three targets.

 The `dist` target could be used to create a distribution of a website ready for deployment, excluding files related to Git and uncompiled SCSS.

 The `stage` and `prod` targets could be used to copy the distribution to the relevant remote hosts over ssh.

-(Note: `grunt-rsync` now uses the normalised target/task-level options as described in [here](http://gruntjs.com/configuring-tasks#options).)

 ```javascript
 rsync: {